CharlieXu2012/Attention/README.md

 # Installation:
 1) Install all pre-requisites.
 2) Clone the repository.
-3) Copy the PANDORA .json keypoint files from the server, located in /srv/data/shared/PANDORA/KEYPOINTS/ to ./PANDORA_keypoints/
+3) Run the default OpenPose keypoint extraction (JSON Output with No Visualization https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/demo_overview.md) on the selected Pandora RGB images.
+The list of selected image names can be found in ./PANDORA_ATTENTION_LABELS.xlsx.

 IF you want to run depth extraction:

-4) Copy and extract the PANDORA depth images from the server, located in /srv/data/shared/PANDORA/DEPTH/ or /srv/data/shared/PANDORA/PANDORA_DEPTH_cropped/ to ./PANDORA_depth/
+4) Copy and extract the PANDORA depth image pairs, and run ./padcrop.py with output folder ./PANDORA_depth/.

 IF not:

 4) Move the file from ./PANDORA_depth/Pre/ to ./PANDORA_features/

-5) Copy the GRANADE .json keypoint files from the server, located in /srv/data/shared/GRANADE/KEYPOINTS/ to ./GRANADE_keypoints/

-6) Copy and extract the PANDORA depth images from the server, located in /srv/data/shared/GRANADE/RGB_DEPTH/  to ./GRANADE_depth/

 # To run feature generation:
 $python main_feature_parse --dataset 1 --depth False --oversampling False --method 2